-Cemetery contains the following Service Areas, Activities and Service Levels
+Cemetery contains the following service areas, activities and service levels.

-Salisbury Memorial Park Cemetery Administer the Salisbury Memorial Park in accordance with the Burial and Cremation Act 2013

-Provide exceptional and empathetic customer service to those requiring a final resting place for loved ones

-Salisbury Mausoleum

-Oversee the management of the Chapel of the Holy Family Mausoleum

-Entombment within a crypt or placement of ashes within dedicated cremation niche walls.

-Entombments: 4-6 pa

-Lawn Burials

-In ground burial services.

-• Standard burials: 80-90 pa

-Vault Burials

-Below ground burial with concrete walls surrounding the burial plot preventing any contact with the earth (as preferred by a variety of religious denominations). • Vault burials: 3 pa

-Inurnments

-The burial of cremated remains within the Rose Garden, Shrub Garden, Rotunda, Water Feature or sealed in one of the cemetery's niche walls.
-Inurnments: 80 pa

-Licences

-Licences for burial/inurnment are required under the Local Government Act and can be purchased on an as needed or pre-need basis.
+Service areas Activities and service levels Salisbury Memorial Park Cemetery Administer the Salisbury Memorial Park in accordance with the Burial and Cremation Act 2013 Provide exceptional and empathetic customer service to those requiring a final resting place for loved ones Oversee the management of the Chapel of the Holy Family Mausoleum Salisbury Mausoleum Entombment within a crypt or placement of ashes within dedicated cremation niche walls.
+Entombments: four to six pa Lawn Burials In ground burial services.
+Standard burials: 80 to 90 pa Vault burials Below ground burial with concrete walls surrounding the burial plot preventing any contact with the earth (as preferred by a variety of religious denominations).
+Vault burials: three pa Inurnments The burial of cremated remains within the Rose Garden, Shrub Garden, Rotunda, Water Feature or sealed in one of the cemetery's niche walls. • Inurnments: 80 pa Licences Licences for burial/inurnment are required under the Local Government Act and can be purchased on an as needed or pre-need basis.
 Licence sales: 80 pa